Schedule of the Olympic

 The Lighting Ceremony / The Handover Ceremony

-The traditional ceremony to kindle the Olympic flame is conducted at the Temple of Hera, in Olympia, Greece, site of the ancient Olympics, Eleven women, representing the Vestal Virgins, dressed in ancient robes perform a celebration whereby the Olympic Torch is kindled by the light of the Sun, its rays concentrated by a parabolic mirror.
-The Torch is handed to the first torchbearer, and after a relay around Greece, a ceremony is held to transfer the Torch to the host city of the next Games.
+The traditional ceremony to kindle the Olympic flame is conducted at the Temple of Hera, in Olympia, Greece, site of the ancient Olympics, Eleven women, representing the Vestal Virgins, dressed in ancient robes perform a celebration whereby the Olympic flame is kindled by the light of the Sun, its rays concentrated by a parabolic mirror.
+The flame is handed to the first torchbearer, and after a relay around Greece, a ceremony is held to transfer the flame to the host city of the next Games.

-The Torch Transfer Ceremony is held in the Panathenaic Stadium in Athens, and entails a member of the Hellenic Olympic Committee passing over the Torch to a representative of the next host city.
+The Flame Hand-over Ceremony is held in the Panathenaic Stadium in Athens, and entails a member of the Hellenic Olympic Committee passing over the flame to a representative of the next host city.
 A number of events celebrating the cultures of both Greece and the next host city are then held, which are open to the public.

 Flame Arrival Ceremony